A Unified Community Detection, Visualization and Analysis method: Experimentation

+In a Facebook (FB) account, several types of informations may be extracted.
+We extracted and evaluated only data coming from FB photo albums with its tags.
+We did not use friendship relations.
 Three Facebook photo files were downloaded from various Facebook (FB) accounts.
 All these files were extracted with the consent of their owners, none of whom were members of the research team.
-A person was considered to be linked to a photo if he/she had been tagged in the photo producing a bipartite graph.
-We evaluated data from FB photo tags and not friendship relations.
+A person was considered to be linked to a photo if he/she had been tagged in the photo.
+We then have a bipartite graph composed of two type of nodes : persons and photos.
 Community extraction using our method reveals some common features among the datasets.
 These features are shown in Figure \textit{\emph{\ref{facebook} for one FB photo file, in which 274 people could be identified in a total of 644 photos.}}

 \emph{Results. }Communities are seldom overlapping, which supports the notion that the photos were taken at different times in the owner's life (this is to be confirmed in a forthcoming study).
 When the owner was asked to comment on the communities, two main observations were submitted.
 The various groups of people were indeed consistent, yet with one exception.
 The owner was associated in the partition with a group she had met on only a few occasions and not associated with other groups of close friends.
 An analysis of the results provided a good explanation, which is partially displayed in Figure \ref{facebook}.
 From this view, the FB account owner is in the first community on the left, yet she is also present in most of the other communities (see grey color levels in the first column).
 Although at first glance it might be assumed that she is not part of other communities, our visualization indicates that such is not the case.
 She is present in most communities, even though she is mainly identified in the first one.
 Three types of photos can be distinguished in this first community.
 More than 200 photos only contain the owner's tag, plus a few photos with unique tags of another community member; for every other person, at least one photo tags him/her with the owner.
 This first community has in fact been built from the first group with photos of unique owner's tags associated with the owner.
 The owner's tag thus encompasses photos containing two people, one of whom is the owner.
 It turns out that this group is predominantly the owner's group.